Memcached: How do you install memcached? (CentOS 64 bit, Linux, Redhat, Fedora)

 make install

-Now let’s download the newest Memcached source (at time of writing this was 1.2.4)
+Now let’s download the newest Memcached source (at time of update to this post 1.4.5 was the latest)

 tar zxpfv memcached*